treosh/lighthouse-ci-action/README.md

 Create `.github/workflows/main.yml` with the list of URLs to audit using lighthouse, and identify a `serverBaseUrl` to upload to and an `token` to use.

-> **Note**: use [Github secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets) to keep your server address hidden!
+> **Note**: use [GitHub secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets) to keep your server address hidden!

 #### main.yml